 To maintain high levels of engagement and productivity, post-pandemic work arrangements will require effective top-down leadership and team support practices.
 MIT recommends a “test and learn” experimental approach, sharing numerous tips and ways to run these experiments.

 Large, global organizations are on the fence about vaccinations

 When offices reopen, employees will likely look for ways to ensure social and emotional cohesion in the workplace.
 Gartner’s recent study revealed that nearly half (48%) of global organizations will not track employee vaccinations.

 Aside from automation, industry 4.0, artificial intelligence, and the changing workforce, Tony Uphoff, CEO and president of Thomas predicts the rise of a new job category – aptly named the “new-collar job”.
 The full list of innovations are presented in video format.

 B2B Marketplace News and Updates

 Amazon Business reaches $25 billion in sales

 According to a latest press release, Amazon claims its Business eCommerce arm is now used by five million businesses.
 The fastest-growing segments are public entities – the majority of which include universities, hospitals, and daycares.
 Enterprises such as hotels and restaurants make the list, as well as other small businesses.

 Marketplaces: looking past traditional goods and services

 The online marketplace is turning out to be a platform of choice for trading non-traditional assets.
-Modern technology allows everything from real estate, cryptocurrency, infrastructure, to illiquid assets such as art and luxury goods to be traded conveniently and securely.
+Modern marketplace website features allow everything from real estate, cryptocurrency, infrastructure, to illiquid assets such as art and luxury goods to be traded conveniently and securely.